-Moong dal kosambari lentil salad recipe is a traditional south Indian recipe.
+Moong dal kosambari lentil salad recipe is a traditional south Indian side dish recipe.

 Kosambari(in Kannada) / koshimbir(in Marathi) is a raw and soaked